lutris/lutris/docs/moderating-installers.rst

 - Mentions of disabling the Lutris runtime: We make Lutris with the intention of having the runtime work.
 If it doesn't that's an user problem or something that needs to be fixed in the runtime.
 - Submissions for "Apes VS Helium".
 This games somehow attract kids who have no clue what Lutris installers are.
 - Submissions for "League of Legends".
 Most submissions should be rejected.
-- Submissions for "Fortnite".
-The game doesn't run on Linux.
-Nothing will change that.